Kindersley

 Kindersley is a town surrounded by the Rural Municipality of Kindersley No. 290 in west-central Saskatchewan, Canada.
-It is located along Highway 7, a primary highway linking Calgary, Alberta and Saskatoon, at its junction with Highway 21.
+It is located along Highway 7, a primary highway linking Calgary, Alberta and Saskatoon, Saskatchewan, at its junction with Highway 21.
 With a population of 4,567 in 2021, it is an established industrial base for the resource-rich west-central region of the province and a service centre to the oil and gas industry and agriculture production.

 History

 Kindersley was incorporated in 1910, and named after Sir Robert Kindersley, Governor of the Hudson's Bay Company (1915–25) and a major shareholder in the Canadian Northern Railway, which was nationalized and amalgamated into Canadian National Railways in 1918.
 Canadian Northern had made Kindersley a divisional point on its line between Saskatoon and Calgary.
 In 2016, having sustained a population of more than 5,000 for several years (meeting the provincial criteria), the town of Kindersley applied to the province of Saskatchewan for city status.
 Although official census information from 2011 indicated an official population below 5,000, the town disputed the accuracy of those numbers.
 As of 2022, city status has yet to be granted, and as noted below the official federal census for 2021 shows its population still below the 5,000 threshold.